samirin33/Minecraft_skin_to_Live2D/README_EN.md

 By enabling hand tracking in the camera settings and pressing the purple button in [About Screen Buttons](#about-screen-buttons), the model's arms will move according to the position of the hands.

 > [!IMPORTANT]
-> Click to disable hand waving animation while in hand tracking mode.
+> While in hand tracking mode, the hand waving animation is disabled with a click.

 ## About Screen Buttons